Prepare for your transition to adult life while you are still in school.

 Parents/Guardians

-Support and empower your student throughout the transition from school to adult life and encourage him/her to actively participate in the process.
-Stress the importance and value of work to your student.
+Support and empower your student throughout the transition from school to adult life and encourage your student to actively participate in the process.

 Collaborate with your student, the school, and RSA and attend and participate in meetings to discuss transition to adult life.
 Ensure that your student attends and participates in scheduled meetings with RSA.
-Help prepare your student for these meetings so he/she is ready to make informed choices about his/her future.
+Help prepare your student for these meetings to be ready to make informed choices about the future.

 Help your students and their families understand the transition process.

-Encourage and empower your students to be self- advocates and active and informed participants in the transition process.
-Educate students about the "age of majority" (age 18) so that they are aware of their rights and responsibilities.
+Encourage and empower your students to be self-advocates and active and informed participants in the transition process.
+Educate students about the "age of majority" (age 18) so that they are aware of their rights and responsibilities as they transfer.

 Stress the importance and value of work to your students.
-Expose your students to the world of work via in class lessons, individual dialogues, career fairs, etc. Connect students to career exploration activities at school and in the community.
+Expose your students to the world of work via in class lessons, individual dialogues, and career fairs, to name a few.
+Connect students to career exploration activities at school and in the community.

 Guide your students in exploring their strengths, skills, interests, and challenges and how their disabilities impact their academic and professional work.
 Support students in developing their SMART career goals (Specific, Measurable, Attainable, Relevant, and Timely) and identifying what they need to do to reach these goals.

 At least two years before your students exit high school, discuss their short-term and long-term needs for supports.
 Assist them in applying for RSA services.
-Ensure necessary documents are easily available to RSA to determine their eligibility.
+Ensure necessary documents are easily available to RSA to determine eligibility of the student.

 Vocational Rehabilitation Specialists

-Conduct intake interviews and make eligibility determinations at the schools of the students.
+Conduct intake interviews and make eligibility determinations of the students.

-Communicate with school staff, such as the IEP or 504 Plan team, on student progress towards eligibility, IPE plan development, and where necessary, IPE implementation.
+Communicate with school staff on student progress towards eligibility, IPE plan development, and where necessary, IPE implementation.

 Connect students to services.

-Maintain contact with students throughout the entire process.
-Monitor their progress towards achieving their employment goals and, once hired, ensure that the job is aligned with their goals and is going well.
+Maintain contact with students throughout the entire Vocational Rehabilitation process.
+Monitor their progress towards achieving their employment goals and before hired, ensure that the job is aligned with their goals.

 250 E St SW, Washington, DC 20024